Skip to content

 DNA composition, base pairing, nucleotide components, and double-helix complementarity.

-Click to show Statements about DNA Structure example problem
+Click to show Determining True/False Statements About DNA Structure example problem

 Which one of the following statements is TRUE concerning the structure of DNA?

-Click to show Statements about Nucleotides Components example problem
+Click to show Determining True/False Statements About Nucleotide Components example problem

 Which one of the following is NOT one of the three (3) major components of a DNA or RNA nucleotide?

-Click to show Chargaff's Base Pairing Composition example problem
+Click to show Identifying Chargaff's Base Pairing Composition example problem

-According to Chargaff's rules concerning the base pairing composition in double-stranded DNA, consider a sample where the percentage composition of 4% is thymine.
+According to Chargaff's rules concerning the base pairing composition in double-stranded DNA, consider a sample where the percentage composition of 4% is guanine.

 What are the percentages of the other three bases?

-Click to show Directionless Complementary DNA Sequences example problem
+Click to show Identifying Complementary DNA Sequences (Directionless) example problem

 DNA is organized as a double helix where two strands run in opposite, or anti-parallel, directions.
 The ends of these strands are referred to as 5′ (five prime) and 3′ (three prime) ends.
 The strands are held together by hydrogen bonds between complementary base pairs.
 Specifically, adenine (A) forms a pair with thymine (T), and guanine (G) pairs with cytosine (C).
 This base pairing is critical for the stability of the DNA molecule and is central to processes like DNA replication and transcription.

-T G T , C A C , T A C
+G A C , A T C , G C T

 Which one of the following DNA sequences is complementary to the direction-less DNA sequence shown above?

-Click to show 5′ and 3′ Complementary DNA Sequences example problem
+Click to show Identifying 5' and 3' Complementary DNA Sequences example problem

 DNA is organized as a double helix where two strands run in opposite, or anti-parallel, directions.
 The ends of these strands are referred to as 5′ (five prime) and 3′ (three prime) ends.
 The strands are held together by hydrogen bonds between complementary base pairs.
 Specifically, adenine (A) forms a pair with thymine (T), and guanine (G) pairs with cytosine (C).
 This base pairing is critical for the stability of the DNA molecule and is central to processes like DNA replication and transcription.